eme64/blog/_posts/2024-12-24-Intro-to-C2-Part02.md

 ```
 But how do we get to `303 * a + 53 * b`?

+We will trace the steps first in IGV, then in the debugger.

 **Using IGV, the Ideal Graph Visualizer**

 The [IdealGraphVisualizer](https://github.com/openjdk/jdk/tree/master/src/utils/IdealGraphVisualizer)